“Your success will not be determined by your gender or your ethnicity but only by the scope of your dreams”

 – Zaha Hadid (1950 – 2016)

-Design Technology at Stanley High School allows the pupils to explore Technology, Art, and Computing beyond the national curriculum and build the next generation of engineers, creators and designers.
-The students will acquire the necessary skills to operate fully as industry experts and have an innate passion to always ask why?
+Design Technology at Stanley High School allows the pupils to explore Technology beyond the National Curriculum and build the next generation of engineers, creators and designers.
+The students will acquire the necessary skills to operate fully as industry experts and have an innate passion to always ask why.

 We are proud to have a team of staff that have wealth of experience and enthusiasm:

-- Acting Subject Leader of Technology, Teacher of Food and Nutrition, Btec Creative Media and Technology – Miss C Smithies
+- Subject Leader of Technology, Teacher of Food, Btec Creative Media and Technology – Miss C Smithies

 - Teacher of Computer Science – Mr K Fraser